The Big Game (1936 film): Production

 In April 1936 it was reported that RKO had purchased the rights to the serialized story, The Big Game, by Francis Wallace, which had appeared in Collier's magazine.
 On April 8 RKO announced that Pandro Berman would handle the producing duties.
 Later that month RKO hired a young author, Irwin Shaw, to pen the screenplay.
 Shaw had just seen the successful production of his first play on Broadway, Bury the Dead.
 In June the studio assigned Nicholls to direct, shortly after renewing his contract.
 Also in June, it was announced that Berman would be the producer, although it was initially reported that the director would be George Stevens.

-The first casting announcement came in mid-June, when it was announced that four star football players for Stanford would be used in the film: Monk Moscrip, Bones Hamilton, Keith Topping, and Frank Alustiza.
+The first casting announcement came in mid-June, when it was announced that four star football players for Stanford would be used in the film: Jim "Monk" Moscrip, Bob "Bones" Hamilton, Keith Topping, and Frank Alustiza.
 An MGM contract player, Bruce Cabot, was acquired on loan by RKO on July 1.
 Another non-professional actor, Bobby Wilson, was hired to play one of the football players in early July.
 Wilson was an All-American quarterback at Southern Methodist University.
 By mid-July, Philip Huston was known to be starring in the film.
 A successful stage actor, Huston would be making his film debut in The Big Game.
 The following day, on July 15, Barbara Pepper was announced as having what was described as the "second female lead" in the film.
 Within days it was announced that James Gleason, Frank M. Thomas, John Arledge and Margaret Seddon had been added to the cast.
 At the same time, several other All-American college football players were also listed as cast members: William Shakespeare of Notre Dame; and Jay Berwanger of University of Chicago.
 The female lead was filled when RKO obtained June Travers on loan from Warner Bros.
 At the same time it was announced that "Big Boy" Williams and Andy Devine had also been slotted to appear in the film.

 Principal photography on the film began on July 25.
 The football sequences appearing in the film were shot at the Rose Bowl in Pasadena.
 After filming had begun, Billy Gilbert and Dick Elliot were also added to the cast.
 In mid-August, George Offerman, Jr. and Arthur Loft were added to fill minor roles in the production.
 On September 1, it was announced that The Big Game would be one of the first films released on the new 2,000 foot reel, which became the industry standard.
 During production, Devine and one of the football extras were injured during filming the football sequences, necessitating several days delay in the filming of their scenes.
 The film opened on October 9, with premieres in San Francisco, California, and Columbus, Ohio, after which it was in heavy demand by theater booking agents.
 The film was given a Class A-1 rating by the National Legion of Decency, making it appropriate for all audiences.